 First, check out the original ad:

-Now see if we’re crazy to think that TurboTax may have been inspired by a small law firm, namely Leonard W. Moen & Associates, when it aired this Super Bowl spot in 2019:
+Now see if we’re crazy to think that TurboTax may have been inspired by a small law firm, namely Leonard W. Moen & Associates when it aired this Super Bowl spot in 2019 follow this link.

 We like to think that when it comes to advertising for attorneys, no matter the medium, it’s possible to not only make something that generates revenue but something that can set creative advertising precedents going forward.
 This is a perfect example of effective and impactful attorney advertising, and it’s one of the first-ever made.

 If these ads prove anything, the bar for making good lawyer ads is already high.
 We hope these examples inspire you to make some great ads for your law firm!

 No matter the marketing medium, paid or organic be it online or off, law firms that choose to advertise their firms need to have strategic goals and partnerships with agencies they can trust to deliver the results they’re desiring from their investments.
 Consultwebs has been exclusively helping law firms create marketing strategies that incorporate traditional and digital media since 1999.